Celebrating creativity with spring-inspired minimalism

 Incorporate trending colors

 We associate springtime with pastels: blushing rose, seafoam green, daffodil yellow, or pale lavender.
-But you don’t have to stick with the basics; for a timely twist, consider following authorities like the Pantone Color Institute for their seasonal predictions.
-At London Fashion Week, for example, some of their trends included Popcorn, a pale yellow; Potpourri, a fresh pink; Orchid Bloom, a soft purple; Bubblegum, a bold pink; and more.
+But you don’t have to stick with the basics; for a timely twist, consider following color authorities like the Pantone Color Institute for their seasonal predictions.
+At London Fashion Week, for example, some of their trends included Popcorn, a pale yellow; Potpourri, a fresh pink; Bloom, a soft purple; Bubblegum, a bold pink; and more.
 Use these colors as a jumping-off point for your creativity.

 When creating this photograph below, the Ukrainian photographer Halyna Vitiuk, aka Galigrafiya, was inspired by one of Pantone’s 2021 Colors of the Year, a hopeful yellow called Illuminating.
 She paired it with an iris to represent yellow’s complement, violet.